 2. RMAN is the wrong way to back up Oracle DB

-The opposite camp of backup administrators insists that RMAN is a very limited tool, and should not be used in production.
+The opposite camp of backup administrators insists that RMAN is a very limited tool and should not be used in production.
 They argue that most backup tools provided by vendors are extremely limited, complex, and slow – basing their assertion on the example of built-in backups in Windows, Linux, and popular applications.

 However, sometimes RMAN is the only proper way to back up a database.
 For example, if you use raw partitions or ASM, only the latest update of RMAN will ensure that your database is properly backed up.
 Even if your backup software claims supporting raw partitions or ASM out of the box, one small update of the database engine can introduce optimizations that can break third-party backup software.

-3. Backup of Database data is enough
+3. Backup of Oracle DB data is enough

 4. Restoring single tables/partitions/items is easy and safe

 Many backup solution vendors are touting the ability to recover granular data safely and easily.
 However, there’s a reason for the “R” in the “RDBMS” acronym for your Oracle DB.
 It stands for “Relational”.